-If you've ever considered taking your business solar, but were worried by the cost, you may find yourself in luck.
-The price of solar panels has absolutely crashed over the last year—a reduction in price enabled by both advancing technology and economies of scale.
+If you’ve ever considered taking your business solar, but were worried by the cost, you may find yourself in luck.
+The price of solar panels has steadily dropped, thanks to continually advancing technology and growing economies of scale.
 As it stands, commercial solar panel costs now put renewable energy within reach of many businesses.

 The actual dollar amount for a commercial solar power system is going to vary based on several factors.
 First, there’s the purchase of the panels and associated equipment.
 Next, there’s the cost of installation.
 And finally, maintenance.
 A number of purchase strategies and government incentives can bring down the upfront cost of solar purchase and installation, and net metering* can potentially help offset your investment.
 Let’s look at how this all works.